Computers & Printing

-The 5th floor Independent Learning Center (ILC), dedicated to R. Foster Scott, M.D., houses 38 computers, 25 of which are located in the multimedia instruction lab.
-5th floor study rooms are equipped with audio-visual equipment for viewing multi-media materials.
+The fifth floor Independent Learning Center (ILC), dedicated to R. Foster Scott, M.D., houses 38 computers available for faculty, staff and student use.
+Fifth floor study rooms are equipped with audio-visual equipment for viewing multimedia materials and projecting laptops for group study.

 A reference librarian is available to find answers to specific questions, provide assistance with searching the biomedical literature and offer guidance in using library resources.
 Reference service is available Monday - Friday, 9:00 AM - 5:00 PM.
 Requests are also accepted by e-mail at firstname.lastname@example.org or by phone at 518-262-5532.